chrisjohnson/vim-grep/README.md

 In the quickfix window, you can use:

-    o    to open (same as enter)
+    o                   open file (same as enter).
-    go   to preview file (open but maintain focus on ag.vim results) t    to open in new tab
+    go                  preview file (open but maintain focus on the results). t                   open in a new tab.
-    T    to open in new tab silently v    to open in vertical split
+    T                   open in new tab silently.
+    v                   open in vertical split.
-    gv   to open in vertical split silently q    to close the quickfix window
+    gv                  open in vertical split silently.
+    q                   close the quickfix window.

 This plugin is almost copy and pasted from [mileszs' ack.vim plugin](https://github.com/mileszs/ack.vim).